hazelweakly/hazelweakly.me/src/blog/beginner-mistakes-and-oddities-i-encountered.md

 - GHC has a lot of submodules.
 Before working you should not only pull the master but you should also run `git submodule update`; I had quite a few issues early on with extraneous files in git status before I learned to do that.
 - Git notes is really not that ergonomic at all.
 If you have any namespaces used in your git notes (which this project does) you’ll need –ref=perf for damn near every command you use.
 It’s a small thing, but it can sometimes take a while to realise what you missed.
 - Running the ./validate script is the only way to guarantee a clean anything.
 Switch a branch and something weird breaks? ./validate; Not quite sure why tests started failing after a git pull and a small innocuous code changes? ./validate.
 The real bummer here is that ./validate wipes everything and rebuilds the entire damn compiler and all that stuff from scratch and then runs the most extensive version of the testsuite.
-The exhaustive version of the testsuite alone can take nearly 2 hours on my computer if it’s not run threaded, so it’s definitely a huge time sink if you don’t have this thing optimized.
+The exhaustive version of the testsuite alone can take nearly 2 hours on my computer if it’s not run threaded, so it’s definitely a huge time sink if you don’t have this thing optimised.
   - Related pain-point; there’s a lot of things you can do to tweak and fix your setup so that you can build and validate quicker.
 Unfortunately, this is all something that you just have to kind of learn over time and there’s no real way to intelligently "auto-configure" this nicely.
 You’ll have to suffer super long build times for GHC and long runtimes for the testsuite or sink quite a few hours into configuring the "quicker options" for your specific usecase.
   - Update: Thanks to a few helpful Reddit comments, I’m now aware that `dist/maintainer clean` instead of ./validate will help you out quite a bit.
 Unfortunately, this still doesn’t clean out everything.
   - To thoroughly clean out the ghc repo, you’ll need to copy mk/build.mk (and everything else you don’t want to lose) somewhere else and then run git clean -ffdx && git submodule foreach git clean -ffdx.